Streaming-Data-Analytics/2025-2026_8-SML-vs-CL/README.md

 * **Experience Replay (ER):** A CL strategy that stores a small subset of past examples in a memory buffer and replays them to prevent forgetting.
 (Use **Avalanche**).
 * **A-GEM:** A CL strategy that constrains gradient updates using past examples to ensure new learning does not interfere with old knowledge.
 (Use **Avalanche**).

-**(Optional/Bonus: Integrate and evaluate additional SML and CL strategies available in the CapyMOA and Avalanche libraries).**
+**Integrate and evaluate additional SML and CL strategies available in the CapyMOA and Avalanche libraries.**

 ## **2. Evaluation Protocol**
 You must set up a dual-evaluation protocol to capture both rapid adaptation (SML focus) and knowledge retention (CL focus).
 Because the real drift scenarios contain imbalanced classes, you must use **Cohen's Kappa** as your primary metric.